uzyn/web3-loader/README.md

 1. `gasLimit`
     - Maximum gas allowed for deploying of each contracts.
     - Default: latest gasLimit of Ethereum, ie. `web3.eth.getBlock(web3.eth.defaultBlock).gasLimit`
+1. `constructorParams`
+    - Specify contract constructor parameters, if any.
+    - Default: `{}` _(empty object)_
+    - See next section for example.
-1. `contracts`
+1. `deployedContracts`
-    - If you would like to reuse existing deployed contracts, specify contract addresses for each contracts.
+    - If you would like to use existing deployed contracts, specify contract addresses for each contracts.
-    - If a contract address is not found in the list, it would be deployed.
+    - If a contract is not found in the list, it would be deployed as usual.
     - Default: `{}` _(empty object)_
     - See next section for example.

 #### Config style